 - Our state’s nearly 1,200 licensed cheesemakers produce over 600 types, styles and varieties of cheese – nearly double the number of any other state.

-- Wisconsin leads the nation in the production of 803 million pounds of specialty cheeses, including but not limited to asiago, gorgonzola, gruyere, aged cheddar, gouda, and limburger.
+- In 2019, led the nation with the production of 818 million pounds of specialty cheeses, including but not limited to asiago, gorgonzola, gruyere, aged cheddar, gouda, and limburger.
+This was an increase of 15.5 million pounds over 2018.

-Wisconsin exported $3.5 billion of agricultural products in 2018 to 143 countries.
+Wisconsin exported more than $3.3 billion of agricultural products in 2019 to 151 countries.

-- The state's top agricultural export markets include Canada, China and Mexico.
+- The state's top agricultural export markets include Canada, Mexico and China.

-- Miscellaneous? food items (ingredients, sauces, yeasts, mustards) were Wisconsin's most valuable agricultural export category in 2018.
+- Prepared vegetables/fruits/nuts was Wisconsin's most valuable agricultural export category in 2019.

-- Wisconsin leads the nation in the export of bovine semen, ginseng roots, and prepared/preserved cranberries and sweet corn.
+- Wisconsin leads the nation in the export of bovine semen, ginseng roots, raw fur skins, prepared/preserved cranberries and sweet corn.